IowaDave/avr-dx/_posts/2024-05-06-evsys-blinking-without-thinking.md

 ### LED.
 Big Deal, Right?

-Yes, right.
+Yes, *right*, actually.
 Because if a microcontroller can turn on an LED, then it also can actuate a circuit that turns on all the lights in a room, or lights up a building, or starts a motor, or brings a whole power plant online, or anything else, at the mere touch of a low-voltage switch that transmits virtually no current at all, no code involved,

 ### Now To Blink Without Thinking